patternfly-kotlin/patternfly-kotlin/README.md

 ### PatternFly Assets

 PatternFly Fritz2 does *not* come with stylesheets, fonts or other static PatternFly assets.
-You have to include them on your own.
+We don't want to dictate how to embed these assets.
 One way is to add a `npm` dependency to PatternFly:

 ```kotlin